This page contains questions frequently asked of our nursing department about the program.

 What is my first step?

 Attend a free information session or do the required online information session.
 No registration required.
-Call 410-777-7318 for information session dates and times.
+Call 410-777-7310 for more information.

 How long does it take to complete the program?